Lip Lift in Brazil: the surgery that transforms your smile permanently

 First 24 hours

-There will be moderate swelling in the lip area and some discomfort, easily controlled with common pain relievers.
+There will be moderate swelling in the lip area and some discomfort, easily controlled with over-the-counter pain medication.
 The predominant sensation is of tension in the lip, not actual pain.
 Apply cold compresses with damp gauze over the dressing, without pressure, at intervals of twenty minutes.
 Keep your head elevated while sleeping.
 Avoid foods that require wide mouth opening — no hamburgers in the first few days.

 First week